 The point is that for a majority of people who serve Jesus Christ, the tasks that lie before you are simply not fun.
 They are self-abasing, humble tasks (akin to washing the disciples’ feet).
 Yet, we have developed a way of presenting women with their duties as if we are supposed to be marketers for God.

-There’s frankly nothing exciting about being a stay at home mom and cleaning up diarrhea, wiping snot, spanking butts, and trying to keep a house clean while doing it.
-Then having dinner on the table, laundry done, and try to look nice for your husband when he gets home from work.
+There’s frankly nothing exciting about being a stay-at-home mom and cleaning up diarrhea, wiping snot, spanking butts, and trying to keep a house clean while doing it.
+Then have dinner on the table, laundry done, and try to look nice for your husband when he gets home from work.
 Yes, I know women mature and grow to appreciate even a difficult life.
 But no one chooses these things because they’re glamorous or exciting or fulfilling in and of themselves.
 These are tasks we expect women to undertake because God said to, not because we can sell it to them.

 There’s a reason Paul had to advise the Corinthians against coveting one another’s gifts: it’s because some gifts are more fun and more exciting to exercise.
 Don’t get me wrong; all the gifts are important and necessary, etc. But they aren’t all equally desired.
 God chooses doorkeepers; no one aspires to that naturally.